vrtx/incubator-drill/docs/getting_started.rst

     $ ./bin/drillbit.sh start

-The damon script can be configured using the following environment variables:
+The daemon script can be configured using the following environment variables:

 ::